imonish8/sonora-productivity-app/README.md

 # Sonora Productivity App

+Sonora is a productivity app designed to help Developers manage their tasks, set goals, and track their progress effectively.
+Whether you're a student, professional, or anyone looking to stay organized and focused, Sonora has got you covered.

+##Desktop

 ![Screen Recording 2024-03-19 at 11 37 04 PM](https://github.com/imonish8/sonora-productivity-app/assets/115737071/9290c1bf-b47f-48ab-82b9-415cb8b550d7)

+##Mobile

 Sonora is a productivity app designed to help Developers manage their tasks, set goals, and track their progress effectively.
 Whether you're a student, professional, or anyone looking to stay organized and focused, Sonora has got you covered.